Throughout my life, I’ve heard that English, French, and Chinese will be the languages of the future, taking over the world in the coming decades.

 Today, we live in a world that is constantly changing.
 It’s only natural to wonder what’s next as the shift continues.
 What can we expect from the future?

-It may catch your interest if you plan to learn, are already studying, or are fluent in Spanish.
+It may interest you if you plan to learn Spanish, are already studying it, or are fluent in Spanish.

 Your curious mind may have many questions about this fantastic language.

-Will Spanish continue to be as relevant tomorrow as it is now?
-Will the significance decline and become less prevalent as time passes?
+Will Spanish remain as relevant tomorrow as it is now?
+Will the significance decline and become less prevalent over time?
 What does the future hold, and how will it show itself?

 This guide covers everything about the future of the Spanish language.
 It will search for the answer to all such cases.